 They learned painting from a parent, a crew, or years of apprenticeship.
 Most built their business on yard signs, Angi leads, and neighbor referrals.
-40% have never invested in a website — and spring is around the corner.
+Nationally, 17% of small businesses still have no website at all (Clutch, 2025), and spring is around the corner.

 $36,000

-Estimated annual revenue lost to competitors ranking on page 1 for local painting searches
+Estimated annual revenue lost to competitors ranking on page 1 for local painting searches, based on 3-4 missed jobs/year at typical exterior repaint pricing

 Look, I've been in this game for years.
 I've seen agencies waste time cold-calling businesses that don't need anything.
 But painting contractors with no website?
 These are easy wins.